Robocup-simplus/simplus_vrep/WORLD.md

 ```

 ### Game manager
-In order to add the "Game manager" to the world, you should drag & drop the game_manager.ttm in the world. game_manager.ttm  could be found in the "Model browser" section of V-rep and in the root of "Simplus" directory.
+In order to add the "Game manager" to the world, you should drag & drop the game_manager.ttm in your Scene.
+It should be mention that game_manager.ttm  could be found in the "Model browser" section of V-rep and in the root of "Simplus" directory.
-For setting the "game duration" in "Cycles":
+For setting the "game duration" in "Cycle" format:
   1. open the "Scene Hirarchy" section of V-rep
   2. find the "Game_manager" model
   3. Double click on the "script icon" near the "Game_manager"